4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

  ----
 ```

-### Case2: Register a function which returns result in parameter
+### Case2: Register a function that returns result in parameter

 If SQL function return **STRING**, **TIMESTAMP** or **DATE**, the C++ function result should be returned in parameter with the corresponding C++ pointer type (`codec::StringRef*`, `codec::Timestamp*`, `codec::Date*`).